tailcallhq/tailcallhq.github.io/docs/guides/context.md

 Mustache templates provide a convenient way to dynamically inject context values into directives anywhere in the schema.
 They allow accessing context data by using the `{{var}}` syntax.

-Mustache templates can be used to dynamically generate values based on various parts of the GraphQL context, including arguments, field values, parent context, environment variables, and headers.
+Mustache templates can be used to dynamically generate values based on different parts of the GraphQL context, including arguments, field values, parent context, environment variables, and headers.
 This flexibility enables to construct dynamic directives that adapt to different scenarios and requirements.

 For example, Mustache templates can be utilized to: